Viral Infections in the Mouth (Symptoms with Pictures)

 5. HIV (human immunodeficiency virus):

 HIV, short for human immunodeficiency virus, is a virus that attacks your body's immune system.
 Specifically, it targets a type of immune cells known as CD4 cells or T-helper cells, which are essential for fighting off infections and diseases.
-When HIV weakens your immune system, it makes you more vulnerable to various illnesses and infections.

 If left untreated, HIV can progress to a more advanced stage known as AIDS (acquired immunodeficiency syndrome).